 Configuring a Hardware TPM for Secure Key Storage

 Himmelblau supports the use of a hardware TPM (Trusted Platform Module) to securely store cryptographic secrets, including Hello PIN keys, device credentials, and the Primary Refresh Token (PRT).
-By default, Himmelblau uses a software HSM, which provides no hardware-backed security.
-If your system includes a TPM, we strongly recommend configuring Himmelblau to use it before enrolling the device.
+By default, Himmelblau uses tpm_bound_soft_if_possible, which means a software HSM is used but the top key is bound to the TPM when available.
+If your system includes a TPM and you want full TPM-backed storage, configure hsm_type = tpm before enrolling the device.

 ⚠️ Warning: TPM support must be configured before authenticating to Entra ID or enrolling the device.
 If you've already enrolled, you'll need to reset the local cache and re-enroll in order to switch to TPM.